MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/set-permissions.md

 1. Click **Security**, and then choose the group whose permissions you want to modify.

    Here we choose the Build Administrators group and change the **Use build resources** permission.
-For a description of each permissions, see [Permissions and groups reference, Collection-level permissionss](../../organizations/security/permissions.md#collection-level).
+For a description of each permissions, see [Permissions and groups reference, Collection-level permissions](../../organizations/security/permissions.md#collection-level).

    <img src="_img/set-build-release-permissions/set-build-collection-level-permission-dialog.png" alt="Security dialog for Project Collection Build Administrators group" style="border: 1px solid #C3C3C3;" />

 1. Save your changes.

+::: moniker-end

-::: moniker range=">= tfs-2015"
+::: moniker range=">= tfs-2015 <= tfs-2018"

 ## Manage permissions for agent pools and service connections